Fixing the fundamental problems of today’s remote meetings

 Let’s be clear: reinventing the meeting is not about a single product.
 It’s about everyone involved agreeing to a shared set of principles like the ones above for the benefit of the entire organization (and all of our individual sanity).
 In a perfect world, all calendar software would have one or two hours of Remeet time, fill it up with short, focused meetings as necessary, and leave the rest to achieving individual and organizational goals.
 But we all know that’s not how it works, no matter what it says in the company mission statement.

 We created Remeet as a forcing function to provide a team meeting experience that’s 10x more efficient than anything that can be accomplished with existing tools.
-Everyone should have access to condensed, productive, distraction free meets to escape the vicious cycle of inefficient and counterproductive meetings.
+Everyone should have access to condensed, productive, distraction free topics to escape the vicious cycle of inefficient and counterproductive meetings.

 Our mission is to help the world innovate at a higher pace by increasing the bandwidth of synchronous communication.